5epi0l/Moj-Masty-Notes/Random Hack notes/Windows/Random Tips and notes.md

 40. We can combine an exe file with a jpg file using winrar to deceive a user into executing our malware.
 When the user clicks on the image, the image will open but in the backend our malware will get executed.

 41. RID Bruteforcing can be done if we have read access to the `IPC$` share.
-It's essentially and SMB exploit where if we have read access to the `IPC$` share, we can enumerate domain users by iterating through their RIDs.
+It's essentially an SMB exploit where if we have read access to the `IPC$` share, we can enumerate domain users by iterating through their RIDs.